 Here are a few basic suggestions to help you cook more sustainably from royalcraftwood.com.
 Whether you make three meals a day or not, chances are you spend some time in the kitchen.
 According to a study, most adults spend at least an hour a day in their kitchen, making it an ideal place to incorporate eco-friendly habits into your daily routine.

 Cooking more sustainably does not need the purchase of new things or the acquisition of new skills.
 Is it all about spending on pricey equipment and supplies?
 No, it's about little changes in our habits.
 The kitchen is full of ways to reduce waste, from storing food to picking "ugly" fruits and vegetables.
-Isn't it true that food cooked in a thoughtful manner tastes better?
+Isn't it true that food cooked thoughtfully tastes better?

 You can help your community by purchasing goods and services from local businesses

 You're not alone if you've heard this before.
 The reason why is because it's a fact.
-The ecology benefits when people consume food that is grown and produced close to where they live.
+The ecology benefits when people consume food grown and produced close to their homes.
 This reduces transportation, packaging, and overall resources.
-Thank your local farmers and small businesses as a consequence.
-Remember that food can be frozen, therefore don't hesitate to do it.
-As a result, you'll save money since you'll be able to keep your food fresher for longer at lower temperatures.
+As a consequence, thank your local farmers and small businesses.
+Remember that food can be frozen; therefore, don't hesitate to do it.
+As a result, you'll save money since you can keep your food fresher for longer at lower temperatures.

 Here are a few of our go-to suggestions for freezing food